Tpj-root/isro/Quiz_Assessment.md

 d.More than 9, 30,000,00 Km away from the Earth

-c.
+Ans: c.
 More than 20 million Km away from the Earth  ans:b

 The major issues with Deep space communication are: